 The thing that captivated us in this casing was the clean look, befitting the name Crystal, the 680X model is an ATX casing which has massive air cooling and water cooling potential.
 You already get 3x 120mm LL120 model fans from Corsair in the casing, which are connected to a control node.
 When connected via the Corsair iCUE software, you can get tons of RGB effects that match other RGB components.

-With dual chamber layout, you get less of a clutter and you can easily tuck away your wires without even needing to cable manage.
+With a dual-chamber layout, you get less clutter and you can easily tuck away your wires without even needing to cable manage.
 But we strongly suggest you do cable management for better airflow in the back compartment.

 The back compartment also has plenty of drive mounts, you get 3x 3.5” and 4x 2.5” drive housing slots which are easy to install due to their tool-free configuration.

 But we did not choose this casing in our top list just for all the cool features and its considerate design, because Corsair Crystal Series 680X has some massive water cooling potential.

 You can mount up to 4 radiators in this casing to water cool your components.
 For the front, we have space for 1x 360mm or 280mm radiator with easy to install radiator mounting brackets.
 You get 1x 280mm to 240mm radiator installation space for the bottom, the same size radiators can also be mounted on the top radiator bracket.
 For the back you can only install a 1x 140mm to 120mm radiator.
 With that, you get a total of 4 radiators you can install in this casing.

 Since Corsair Crystal Series 680X is featured as a max-airflow design casing, you have more air cooling options than water cooling ones, but even then you have more than enough radiator mount points to fit large radiators to cool your system impressively.